morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Note: The mt7921au is a Wave 2 capable chipset for the 5 GHz band.
 It is FAST!
 It can smoke AC1200 class adapters if your wifi router is Wave 2 capable.

-Status: 2022-10-29 - USB adapters featuring the mt7921au chipset have been available since July 2022.
-Links and information are now included in this list. `Adapters based on the mt7921au chipset should not be considered plug and play` unless you are using a very recently released distro with kernel 5.19 or later such as Ubuntu 22.10. `If you are not technically inclined and want a plug and play adapter right now, continue on to the AC1200/AC1300 section as adapters there and for the rest of the document are currently plug and play with almost all popular non-server distros.` Yes, server distros think the entire world has cabled ethernet connections.
+Status: USB adapters featuring the mt7921au chipset have been available since July 2022.
+Links and information are now included in this list. `Adapters based on the mt7921au chipset should not be considered plug and play` unless you are using a very recently released distro with kernel 5.19 or later such as Ubuntu 22.10. `If you are not technically inclined and want a plug and play adapter right now, continue on down this list to see adapters that are currently plug and play with almost all popular non-server distros.` Yes, server distros think the entire world has cabled ethernet connections.
 How, you can add wifi support to server distros.

 Warning: USB WiFi adapters based on the mt7921au chipset are relatively new to the market.
 The driver and firmware are relatively new as well.
 The driver is located in very recent versions of the Linux kernel.
 What are the minimums?